Jaha’s Caretakers

 Beyond environmental work, Vic is a LGBTQ+ and survivor justice advocate, having co-led the Human Trafficking Leadership Academy, which authored federal recommendations on LGBTQ+ youth trafficking prevention.
 They also founded a support network for LGBTQ+ Christians, creating safe and affirming spaces.
 Based in Brooklyn, NY, Vic is deeply involved in queer advocacy, policy change, and community organizing.

-Gustavo Gustrava
+Gustavo Gustrava (they/them)

 Gustrava is a Brazilian queer chameleon living in Lisbon who uses any pronouns and thrives as a hybrid communication professional.
 With twelve years of diverse experience, they have worked across multiple fronts including concept and strategy for communication projects and campaigns, creative writing/copywriting, and creative direction.
 Their expertise extends to consultancy in cultural diversity and social impact projects, branding consultancy, screenwriting, film direction, editorial/PR work, and developing educational programs on strategic communication for content creators.
 Additionally, Gustrava brings creative direction and production skills to the realm of events.